 Mold, Mildew and Dust Mites

 The entire mattress is completely washable, far beyond what other mattresses offer.
-If your baby spits up or pees through their diaper, soaking the mattress, you can take the actual mattress, put it in the bath, and give it a thorough clean.
+If your baby spits up or pees through their diaper, soaking the mattress, you can take the actual mattress, put it in the bath, and give it a thorough clean and inspection.

 Add to that, Wovenaire® is hypoallergenic and dust-mite-unfriendly.
 According to the Newton website: